 Request a Free Consultation with North Charleston Criminal Defense Lawyer Rad S. Deaton

-If you have questions about the status of your criminal case, or if you need to speak with a criminal defense attorney about a recent arrest in the North Charleston area, we encourage you to get in touch.
-To request a free consultation with North Charleston criminal defense lawyer Rad S. Deaton, please call 843-225-5723 or inquire online today.
+If you have questions about the status of your criminal case, or if you need to speak with a criminal defense lawyer about a recent arrest in the North Charleston area, we encourage you to get in touch.
+To request a free consultation with North Charleston criminal defense attorney Rad S. Deaton, please call 843-225-5723 or inquire online today.